asr1/.github.io/_posts/2023-12-20-2023-recap-video-games.md

 I do wish there had been more puzzles that involved rotating shapes in space, and fewer about lockpicking, but so it goes.

+Update 01/08/2024: I think about this game more often than most others on this list.
+I think I would enjoy having one of these in the background, solving one case every week while I play other games.
+My only complaint was doing it all at once felt repetitive.

 * **The Murder of Sonic The Hedgehog** (4/5)

 I wish this had cracked my top 10.
 It was unique, ambitious, and enjoyable.
 Truly a breath of fresh air *and* a love letter to the franchise.
 For a free visual novel, I can't recommend it enough.